haskell-perf/graphs/README.md

 class GraphImpl g where
     mkGraph :: Edges -> g
+    mkVertex :: g
 ```

 It allows to convert `Edges` (a list of edges) to the graph representation of the library.
+When the list is empty, it is guaranteed that the graph will be built using `mkVertex` which is producing a graph with a single vertex `0`.

 ### The `Named` type